 And if you’re looking for a way to capture a range of insights across multiple platforms, build an SEO report and customize it as you see fit.

-2. Keyword Clicks
+2. Organic Clicks

 If you’re looking for information on the organic traffic driven by specific keywords, you’re unlikely to find that in the Google Analytics reports without enabling the Google Search Console report.
 GSC provides valuable insights into how individual keywords perform in Google search results.